 Finding a good tenant is a task easier said than done.
-Considering it’s unlikely you will ever be short of applicants, screening and vetting tenants can prove a time-intensive job, so it is extremely vital that when you do find that dream tenant, you put measure in place to ensure that they stay.
+Considering it’s unlikely you will ever be short of applicants, screening and vetting tenants can prove a time-intensive job, so it is extremely vital that when you do find that dream tenant, you have measures in place to ensure that they stay.
 And while they may occasionally expect to be priority number one when something does go wrong, going out of your way to retain great tenants is a challenge that is well worthwhile.
 Here are five ways to retain great tenants:

 1. Establish the Relationship